Djracem/CF40A-CF48D-Iterative-Tuning/README.md

 Also huge credit to everyone on [RomRaider](https://www.romraider.com/) for helping out!

+My friend Johnathan who also has a CF48D 350z, to which I compared Pytrex's to and both were the same.
+For all intents and purposes, they both helped confirm this ECU to be usable in CF40A, though I will also want to thank [bradsm87](https://www.romraider.com/forum/memberlist.php?mode=viewprofile&u=15839) for also confirming this on the forum!

 All of these people have made it possible to further the open-source nature of tuning.
 Support them if you can!
 If not, at least make sure to make use of their work to learn from!

 ## WARNING